This article originally appeared on VICE UK.

-The hardest part of the "Bucky Pally" interview process is being expected to recount genuine instances of customer service, because the breadth of most people's experience at this point in their life extends to mastering the speedy refill at Yates's Wine Lodge.
+The hardest part of the "Bucky Pally" interview process is being expected to recount genuine instances of customer service, because the breadth of most people's experience at this point in their lives extends to mastering the speedy refill at Yates's Wine Lodge.

 YOU DRESS LIKE A DOUCHE ALL SUMMER

 Everyone is assigned to a section; this decides which cliques you hang out in all summer.
-There are ones like security, audio guides, the garden, ticket sales and the shop: all different but similarly menial, chipping away at the soul without ever quite destroying it.
+There are ones like security, audio guides, the garden, ticket sales, and the shop: all different but similarly menial, chipping away at the soul without ever quite destroying it.
 You may be working at Buckingham Palace, but it's essentially customer service on a grand scale.
-You can't go wrong, either –wherever you're put, you'll find like-minded students up for a good bloody laugh.
+You can't go wrong, either—wherever you're put, you'll find like-minded students up for a good bloody laugh.

 PARTYING LIKE A PRINCE

-It was summer in central London, I was young and surrounded by like-minded, naïve, attractive people, desperate for validation and VKs.
-Not quite everyone was my friend, but they sure as hell would be after we'd shared that big bottle of White Lightning in St James Park and I'd lied about how much I liked Dizzee Rascal.
+It was summer in central London, I was young and surrounded by like-minded, naive, attractive people, desperate for validation and VKs.
+Not quite everyone was my friend, but they sure as hell would be after we'd shared that big bottle of White Lightning in St. James Park and I'd lied about how much I liked Dizzee Rascal.

-The nights were a blur of pubs, clubs and house parties, always with far too many people crammed into beds or bouncy castles.
+The nights were a blur of pubs, clubs, and house parties, always with far too many people crammed into beds or bouncy castles.
 Always with the bouncy castles.
 Employees get off with one other, strangers, even the occasional inanimate object.
 Sometimes it feels like you're at a week-long drunken sleepover, punctuated by shifts at the world's most famous palace.

-If those visitors knew how close some guides were to vomiting Exorcist-style on priceless art the next morning, they'd shriek into their pendulous bumbags.
-But then I'm sure the Queen has had days where she wanted to stay in bed with fuzzy gin head, watching Alan Partridge and eating Pop Tarts or Heinz beans and sausages cold from the tin, rather than having to receive the President of Uganda.
+If those visitors knew how close some guides were to vomiting Exorcist–style on priceless art the next morning, they'd shriek into their pendulous bumbags.
+But then I'm sure the Queen has had days where she wanted to stay in bed with a fuzzy gin head, watching Alan Partridge and eating Pop Tarts or Heinz beans and sausages cold from the can, rather than having to receive the President of Uganda.
 Right?